rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 | TCP/IP | 6061 |
 | UDPUC | 6511  |

-**WARNING: To control the robot in the real world, you need to turn off the firewall.**
+**WARNING: To control the robot in the real world, it is necessary to disable the firewall.**

 **Notes:**